-In the Nursing Leadership and Health Policy program you will master how to identify current policy issues impacting nursing and health care, how policy is made and how to lead and influence the development of health policy through effective advocacy in the political process.
+In the Nursing Leadership and Health Policy Track you will master how to identify current policy issues impacting nursing and health care, how policy is made and how to lead and influence the development of health policy through effective advocacy in the political process.

 A required internship allows you to apply classroom learning in a professional setting where you will develop your skills, learn from professionals working in the field, and build your professional network.
 Recent placements include Partners HealthCare-Brigham and Women's Hospital, Faulkner Hospital, and Joslin Diabetes Center.
 Recent graduates are currently working at Boston Children’s Hospital, Arbour Health Systems, and the Boston Medical Center.